-2020 Annual Meeting Vote Results
+2021 Annual Meeting Vote Results

-At our 2020 annual meeting, approximately 88% (or higher) of votes cast were in favor of our Board nominees.
-Also at our 2020 annual meeting, 96% of our stockholders who voted on the advisory say-on-pay proposal approved the Company's 2019 executive compensation.
+At our 2021 annual meeting, approximately 76% (or higher) of votes cast were in favor of our Board nominees.
+Also at our 2021 annual meeting, 97% of our stockholders who voted on the advisory say-on-pay proposal approved the Company's 2020 executive compensation.
 We believe that this voting result reflects stockholder support for our executive compensation decisions.

-2020 Stockholder Outreach
+2021 Stockholder Outreach

 Routine Investor Relations.
-We rely on a variety of regular and special disclosure documents and investor relations activities to ensure that our stockholders understand our performance, our potential, our governance policies and compensation practices.
+We rely on a variety of regular and special disclosure documents and investor relations activities to ensure that our stockholders understand our performance, our potential, our governance policies, and compensation practices.
 We routinely engage with our stockholders to discuss our business, performance, and strategy.
 These discussions sometimes also cover Board composition, governance policies and executive compensation.
-Our investor relations program includes: press releases on clinical trial developments, financial and business results, and other material matters; quarterly earnings conference calls; participation in industry conferences arranged by investment banks; non-deal roadshows; one-on-one meetings in connection with conferences, roadshows or otherwise; and routine phone and email conversations with stockholders.
-Our investor website is a regularly updated repository of investor relations material, including press releases, links to SEC filings, investor presentations, governance documents, including all committee charters and our governance guidelines.
+Our investor relations program includes: press releases on clinical trial developments, financial and business results, and other material matters; quarterly earnings conference calls; participation in industry conferences arranged by investment banks; non-deal roadshows; one-on-one meetings in connection with conferences, roadshows or otherwise; company-sponsored investor events; institutional investor targeting and outreach; and routine phone and email conversations with current and potential stockholders, analysts, and banks.
+Our investor presentations, governance documents, including press releases, links to SEC filings, investor presentations, governance documents, including all committee charters and our governance guidelines.
 See www.G1therapeutics.com.

-During 2020, in addition to our routine quarterly earnings calls and follow up meetings, G1 attended three in-person investor conferences in San Francisco, CA, New York City, NY and Boston, MA, and, following commencement of the COVID-19 travel and in-person meeting restrictions, participated in eight virtual investor conferences and four non-deal roadshow investor events.
+During 2021, in addition to our routine quarterly earnings calls and follow up meetings, G1 participated in 13 virtual investor conferences and seven non-deal roadshows and G1-sponsored investor events.